 And the data speaks for itself.
 Financial services firms who rely on both Agio’s Managed IT and Extended Detection & Response services are 80% less likely to have a vulnerability escalate to a breach.

 The proposed SEC rules make it clear that “an adviser or fund should take into account whether a cybersecurity incident at a service provider could lead to the unauthorized access or use of adviser or fund information or technology or process failures.”

 We could not agree more.
 In fact, in 2021 I wrote about the reality that two-thirds of data breaches exist because of vulnerabilities introduced by third-party vendors.

 Agio’s Third Party Cybersecurity Risk Program helps you assess the risk service providers pose to your data, your systems, your investors, and your firm.
-Through a cybersecurity due-diligence questionnaire and other assessment means we create for you a tangible report of your service providers risk to meet compliance requirements.
+Through a cybersecurity due-diligence questionnaire and other assessments, we provide you with a tangible report of your service provider’s risk to help meet compliance requirements.

 Current Agio clients who subscribe to our SEC Cybersecurity Governance Program, Extended Detection & Response (XDR), and Third-Party Cybersecurity Risk Program already meet – or are well on their way to meeting – these proposed new requirements.
 Since its inception, the SEC Governance Program has been aligned with the most current SEC guidelines for cybersecurity and has evolved to address new exam priorities put forward by the Division of Examinations.

 Our clients are ready.
 Are you?
 Contact us to take our Rule 38a-2 Readiness Assessment today.

 Need a solution?
 Want to partner with us?
 Please complete the fields below to connect with a member of our team.